Why I Created This Blog

 Conclusion

 Creating this blog has been both a practical solution to document my technical experiences and an enjoyable exercise in modern web development.
-By leveraging Astro, React, and GitHub Pages, I’ve built a platform that’s fast, interactive, and completely free to maintain.
+By leveraging Astro and GitHub Pages, I’ve built a platform that’s fast, performant, and completely free to maintain.

 Happy coding!